arojascontrer/NVIM-LaTeX_Integration/README.md

 Based on Gilles Castel note taking method. https://castel.dev/

 Make sure you are running NVIM 0.11.1 with python 3 support before installing.
-It may be possible to run the build in earlier versions of NVIM but it hasn't been tested.
+It may be possible to run the build in earlier versions of NVIM but this hasn't been tested.

 Templates are modified versions of overleaf templates.